 Can I Paint Over Green Nails?

 You can paint over green nails, but using safe products that will not harm your nails afterward is necessary.
-The paint will hide the green nails during the period you’re waiting for it to grow or when you need the greenish color to heal.
+The paint will hide the green nails during the period youre waiting for them to grow or when you need the greenish color to heal.

 Having green nails after removing fake ones is so common that many nail technicians used to provide certain training on how to get rid of the infection.
-Presently, the technicians have stopped this procedure, given that the infection requires medical attention.
+The technicians have stopped this procedure since the infection requires medical attention.
 You will need a doctor to handle the situation.

 The sight of small green spots on nail plates can indicate the presence of pseudomonas bacteria.
 It could also appear as a greenish-black or bluish discoloration.
 Sometimes, the whole nail and the surrounding skin can be affected.

-But if you’re so worried about the condition of your hands, then speak with a highly regarded medical practitioner for ideas and instructions.
-Also, consider getting a doctor familiar with, has undergone training, and has experience in areas that concern caring for the nails.
+But if youre so worried about the condition of your hands, then speak with a highly regarded medical practitioner for ideas and instructions.
+Also, consider getting a doctor who has undergone training and has experience in areas that concern caring for the nails.

 How To Paint On Green Nails

-- Please make sure the available paint is non-toxic and is safe enough for your nails.
-It should also be safe for your skin in case things get messy in painting the nails.
+- Please ensure the available paint is non-toxic and safe for your nails.
+It should also be safe for your skin if things get messy when painting the nails.